15% discount on remaining stays between now and the 1st March 2024 (3 night stay minimum).

 A travel cot and highchair are available on request.

-Two dogs are welcome at Sandhills.
 The entrance is directly onto carpet in the hall and dogs should be cleaned and dried before access into the property.
 Owners are requested to keep their dogs off the furniture.

 The beds are made up with Egyptian cotton bed linen, feather and duck down duvets and pillows.
 Non-feather bedding can be provided on request.
 A hairdryer is supplied in the master bedroom.
 Luxurious bath sheets, hand towels and guest toiletries are provided.